CodeSolid/CodeSolid.github.source/_posts/2014-12-14-post-mortem-of-our-first-scalausergroup.org-meeting.md

 title: "Post-mortem of our first ScalaUserGroup.org meeting"
 excerpt: "What if we held a Scala User Group and nobody came?
 Well, in that case, we'd have more time to write some code!" description:"What if we held a Scala User Group and nobody came?
-Well, in that case, we'd have more time to write some code!" description:"What if we held a Scala User Group and nobody came?
 Well, in that case, we'd have more time to write some code!"
 categories:
 - Miscellaneous
 - Scala